ukukas/condascripts/README.md

 # condascripts
-Scripts for unattended installation of custom Conda environments
+Scripts for unattended deployment of custom conda installations